Atmosphere of Jupiter: Specific bands

 The NEB is one of the most active belts on the planet.
 It is characterized by anticyclonic white ovals and cyclonic "barges" (also known as "brown ovals"), with the former usually forming farther north than the latter; as in the NTropZ, most of these features are relatively short-lived.
 Like the South Equatorial Belt (SEB), the NEB has sometimes dramatically faded and "revived".
 The timescale of these changes is about 25 years.

-Zones, belts and vortices on Jupiter.
-The wide equatorial zone is visible in the center surrounded by two dark equatorial belts (SEB and NEB).
-The large grayish-blue irregular "hot spots" at the northern edge of the white Equatorial Zone change over the course of time as they march eastward across the planet.
+Zones, belts and vortices on Jupiter, November 2000.
+This 14-frame animation spans 24 Jovian days ≈10 Earth days.
+The wide equatorial zone [EZ] is visible in the center surrounded by two dark equatorial belts [SEB and NEB].
+The grayish-blue irregular "hot spots" at the northern edge of the EZ change shape as they move east.
 The Great Red Spot is at the southern margin of the SEB.
 Strings of small storms rotate around northern-hemisphere ovals.
-Small, very bright features, possible lightning storms, appear quickly and randomly in turbulent regions.
-The smallest features visible at the equator are about 600 kilometers across.
-This 14-frame animation spans 24 Jovian days, or about 10 Earth days.
-The passage of time is accelerated by a factor of 600,000.
-The occasional black spots in the image are moons of Jupiter getting into the field of view.
+The smallest features visible at the equator are about 600 km across.
+Small, bright features appearing for a single frame may be lightning storms.
+Black spots appearing for a frame in the SEB are moons of Jupiter occluding the field of view.

 The Equatorial Region (EZ) is one of the most stable regions of the planet, in latitude and in activity.
 The northern edge of the EZ hosts spectacular plumes that trail southwest from the NEB, which are bounded by dark, warm (in infrared) features known as festoons (hot spots).
 Though the southern boundary of the EZ is usually quiescent, observations from the late 19th into the early 20th century show that this pattern was then reversed relative to today.
 The EZ varies considerably in coloration, from pale to an ochre, or even coppery hue; it is occasionally divided by an Equatorial Band (EB).
 Features in the EZ move roughly 390 km/h relative to the other latitudes.